 Below you’ll find five common questions about palliative care and our responses.

 1. What do palliative doctors do that’s different from other doctors?

 Your other doctors focus on your general health and managing your symptoms.
 Palliative doctors take a different approach by alleviating suffering, improving quality of life and educating family members.
 Your palliative doctor will join your care team for a full continuum of care.

 2. Who provides palliative care in NJ?

-Palliative care is generally provided by a team of professionals that may include a doctor who specializes in palliative medicine, a nurse, pharmacist, social worker, dietician and volunteers.
+Palliative care can be provided by a palliative physician with a personalized consultation or by a team of professionals that may include a doctor who specializes in palliative medicine, a nurse, pharmacist, social worker, dietician and volunteers.
 More and more, these professionals come to the patient’s home to provide these services.
-Aside from at-home palliative care, you can also receive this treatment in a hospital or outpatient clinic.
+Aside from at-home palliative care, you can also receive this treatment in a hospital, skilled nursing facility or outpatient clinic.